jakepresent/jakepresent.github.io/index.md

 ### 1.2 - Variational Autoencoders (VAEs)

-Variational Autoencoders are a type of neural network that attempts to learn a probability function p(z|x) mapping input data x to a latent space z, as well as a function p(x|z) that does the opposite mapping from a latent space z to the input domain x.
+Variational Autoencoders are a type of neural network that attempts to learn a probability function p(z&#124;x) mapping input data x to a latent space z, as well as a function p(x&#124;z) that does the opposite mapping from a latent space z to the input domain x.
 VAEs have two parts:

 1. They have an Encoder that maps data from an input domain x(images, songs) to a typically smaller vector z that encodes the parameters of a probability distrubiton, typically Gaussian(in this case mean and standard deviation)
 2. They have a Decoder that maps the compressed vector space z back to the input domain x using only the information from the vector.

 Both the encoder and decoder are trained using a combination of two optimization functions.
 One of the constraints encourages the minimization of reconstruction error, which is loosely how the input x differs from its reconstructed counterpart x'.
-The second term is a KL divergence term that encourages the mapping p(z|x) that the encoder learns to fit the same proability distribution p(z), which is typically Gaussian.
+The second term is a KL divergence term that encourages the mapping p(z&#124;x) that the encoder learns to fit the same proability distribution p(z), which is typically Gaussian.
 The variational component of VAEs encourages the learning of robust representations that fit the initial data distribution.

 ### 1.3 - Convolutional Neural Networks